outsidepro-arts/frequency_calculator/readme.md

 # Frequency calculator

-This little utility written for radio amateurs .
-It helps you to know a frequency of specified band and channel and back versa.
+This little utility is written for radio amateurs.
+It helps you to know a frequency of specified band and channel and vice versa.

 ## Supported bands
 Frequency calculator supports the following bands: